tsw-codes/CS313/HW11README.md

 Each nibble is converted to its corresponding ASCII character (`'8'`, `'3'`) and stored in an output buffer.
 A space character `' '` is added after each byte, and a newline character is appended at the end.

-This version of the program **does not use subroutines**.
-All logic is inline within the main loop.

 ---

 ## Files

-- `printData.asm` – The main assembly source file.
+- `translateToAscii.asm` – The main assembly source file.
-- *(You must rename your `.asm` file to match or adjust compilation instructions accordingly.)*

----

-## Requirements

-- NASM (Netwide Assembler)
-- Linux OS with 32-bit support
-- GNU `ld` linker

-If you're using a 64-bit Linux system, you may need to install 32-bit libraries and enable 32-bit support.
+- 'subroutine.asm' - extra credit

 ---